TeamLions76/TeamLions-Fireplan_SCDFXIBM/README.md

 ## Getting Started

 ### Prerequisites
-You will require the latest version of XCode (Version 11.5).
+You will require the latest version of Xcode (Version 11.5).

 #### Installing
 1. Clone the project into your local machine.